Tips for a slushy or lispy "s" sound

 Speech sound difficulties can have a huge impact on a child’s development and self esteem, especially as they become older and more aware of their own speech.

-Early intervention is important!
-The longer the child continues to use the incorrect motor pattern the more ingrained that motor pattern becomes.
+Early intervention is important, as the longer your child continues to use the incorrect motor pattern the more ingrained that motor pattern becomes.
+HOWEVER… intervention with older children who are motivated to make a change is also successful!

 The Sound